-Amazon’s decision to locate its second headquarters in Northern Virginia included the value proposition Virginia Tech offers, the core of which is the proposed Innovation Campus in Northern Virginia and the undergraduate talent pipeline from the main campus in Blacksburg.
-Virginia Tech’s commitment to increasing the number of undergraduates studying computer science, engineering, and related disciplines at the GBAC is an important factor in the Amazon HQ2 initiative.
+Amazon’s decision to locate its second headquarters in Northern Virginia included the value proposition Virginia Tech offers, the core of which is the Innovation Campus in Northern Virginia and the undergraduate talent pipeline from Blacksburg campus.
+Virginia Tech’s commitment to increasing the number of undergraduates studying data analytics, computer science, engineering, and related disciplines at GBAC is an important factor in the Amazon HQ2 initiative.

 Virginia Tech produces 24 percent of the commonwealth’s four-year public-institution STEM-H degrees, more than any other institution in Virginia.
 The university is among nation’s largest provider of engineering and STEM-related graduates.
-In 2017, 54.5% of Virginia Tech’s graduates earned a STEM-H degree.
-Business information technology — Pamplin College of Business’ largest major, withmore than 1,500 students, and the university’s second largest major — is STEM-H designated.
-The Pamplin College of Business is at the forefront of the GBAC initiative.
-Analytics is being integrated into all business disciplines.
+Business Information Technology, the university's largest major with more than 1,500 students — is STEM-H designated.
+Pamplin College of Business is at the forefront of the GBAC initiative and analytics are being integrated into all business education disciplines at Virginia Tech.

-The first academic building, the Data & Decision Sciences Building, is currently under construction.
-The approximately 115,000-gross-square-foot facility will house faculty and classes from multiple colleges, including the College of Engineering, the College of Science, and the Pamplin College of Business.
-Its function is to bring together under one roof computer science, engineering, and data-related disciplines to provide opportunities for students, faculty, alumni, and even industry leaders to work side-by-side to address some of the world’s significant data challenges.
+The first GBAC academic building, the Data and Decision Sciences Building, is currently under construction.
+The facility will house faculty and classes from multiple colleges, including the College of Engineering, the College of Science, and the Pamplin College of Business.
+Its function is to bring together under one roof computer science, engineering, and data-related disciplines to provide opportunities for students, faculty, alumni, and even industry leaders, to work side-by-side to address some of the world’s significant data challenges.

-The second academic building also will be Pamplin’s new location to meet the demands for a modernized learning environment and to accommodate the exponential growth of faculty and students over the last 30-plus years.
-It will be a collaborative magnet for talent, research, and education, and will include 240,000 square feet of academic space and advanced technology, such as data visualization and labs, team rooms, advanced classrooms, and collaborative spaces for faculty and students.
+The second academic building will complete Pamplin’s relocation to the Global Business and Analytics Complex.
+The facility will enable the college to meet the demand for a modernized learning environment and to accommodate the exponential growth of faculty and students over the last 30-plus years.
+It will be a collaborative magnet for talent, research, and education, and will include approximately 105,000 square feet of academic space and advanced technology, such as data visualization and labs, team rooms, advanced classrooms, and collaborative spaces for faculty and students.

-This $250-million, four-building project has university, state, and private resources already committed, and we are now working to finalize funding for Pamplin’s new location with private philanthropy.
+This $250-million, four-building GBAC project has university, state, and private resources already committed, and Pamplin is working to finalize funding for the college's new location within GBAC with private philanthropy.
 To date, Pamplin has raised more than $36 million, including commitments from nearly 100 percent of the Pamplin Advisory Council, as well as key alumni partners at Deloitte, EY, and KPMG, and corporate and family foundations such as the J. Willard and Alice S. Marriott Foundation, Deloitte Foundation, EY Foundation, and KPMG Foundation.
-We are seeking to raise a remaining $4 million in private philanthropy to ensure the full vision of the design for this transformational building is realized.
-This is a critical juncture for Pamplin.
-Its undergraduate pipeline is in high demand by industry and government.

 Seed success with your gift